The Council is made up of 44 Councillors who are elected every four years.

 Portfolio holder statements provide the opportunity for the leader or portfolio holder to update Council of activities and news from their respective areas.

-Agenda items: reports of the executive and committees
+Agenda items: reports of the Cabinet and Committees

 The reports come forward in the form of the minutes of the respective meeting to recommend decisions for Council to take.

 The Chairman of the Council will ask for a Councillor to move the recommendations of the meeting.
 Those items can then be debated so that a decision is reached at the conclusion.

 This is a decision made by the Council to confirm that the decisions they have made are legal and binding.

 Council procedure rules also defines a number of other business items that Council must consider.
 These are not regular business so have not been outlined in the above summary.